Here’s what you have to consider

 It’s the same for an x-ray.
 Your jewelry will be in the image if they’re taking pictures of your body part that’s pierced, but there will be no distortion.
 In both these scenarios a retainer wouldn’t likely be any better or worse than the jewelry.
 We don’t suggest trying to hide a piercing if your doctor tells you to remove it for a procedure.
 Healthcare facilities have policies that are out of the control of staff.
 Please follow their rules.

 For a one time situation like a doctors visit or something similar you may have no real options for hiding a piercing.
 So we would suggest removing your jewelry at the last possible minute and having it inserted as soon as possible.
 Since the body can be unpredictable it’s important to not wait, especially if the piercing is important to you.

 Make a smart decision when it comes to work.

-The most common time clients visit us for solutions to hiding a piercing is when they have a new job or job interview and can’t wear it there.
+The most common time clients visit us for solutions to hiding a piercing is when they have a new job or job interview and don’t want to wear it there.
 Sometimes people have had their job for a while and decided to get pierced even though it’s against the company’s policy.
 We remind them they’re asking to spend money on a piercing they may take out as soon as they go back to work and waste money or compromise their job.
-There’s really truly no way to completely hide a piercing.
-Remember, a retainer isn’t invisible anymore than a clear glass is.
+With the exception of septum piercings and other piercings that can reliably covered by hair, there’s really no way to completely hide a piercing.
+This is especially true if it’s in the face like a nostril or lip piercing.
+Remember, a retainer isn’t invisible anymore than a clear glass.
 Clear retainers, plastic or glass, can still be seen, they just don’t look like a nice piece of jewelry.
-Also, plastic should never be worn in a piercing that’s under three months old and is still not viable for repetitious wear over a long period of time.
-The only exception is a septum where the retainer is literally flipped up into the nose, but that’s a very different discussion than this.
+Also, our staff suggests their clients avoid plastic in a piercing that’s under three months old and consider it’s not viable for repetitious wear over a long period of time.